ibm-cloud-architecture/refarch-integration/README.md

 # Security
 Multiple security concerns are addressed by the **Brown compute** model.
 The first one is to support the deployment of private on-premise LDAP directory.
 The installation and configuration of the Open LDAP on the Utility server is described [here](https://github.com/ibm-cloud-architecture/refarch-integration-utilities#ldap-configuration).
-To control the access from a Bluemix app, we first implemented an adhoc solution by exposing a /login path in API Connect.
-See explanation [here]() on how we did it.
+Second one, to control the access from a Bluemix app, we first implemented an adhoc solution by exposing a /login path in API Connect.
+See explanation [here](https://github.com/ibm-cloud-architecture/refarch-caseinc-app/blob/master/docs/login.md#api-definition-on-back-end) on how we did it.
 The connection between the web app, front end of **Brown compute** and the back end is done over TLS socket, we present a quick summary of TLS and how TLS end to end is performed in [this article](https://github.com/ibm-cloud-architecture/refarch-integration/blob/master/docs/TLS.md)
 The front end login mechanism on how we support injecting secure token for API calls is documented [here](https://github.com/ibm-cloud-architecture/refarch-caseinc-app/blob/master/docs/login.md)

 # DevOps automation, Resiliency and Cloud Management and Monitoring
 * DevOps
 You can setup and enable automated CI/CD for most of the *Brown Compute* components using Jenkins and Urban Code Deploy deploy on-premise.
-For detail, please check the DevOps project .
+For detail, please check the Utility project [CI/CD notes](https://github.com/ibm-cloud-architecture/refarch-integration-utilities/blob/master/docs/cicd.md).

 * Cloud Management and monitoring
 For guidance on how to manage and monitor the *Brown Compute* solution, please check the Management and Monitoring project.